Properly embedded minimal annuli in $\mathbb{S}^2 \times \mathbb{R}$: Deformation of finite type annuli

-We consider a non-singular spectral curve $\Sigma$ of genus $g$($a$ has only simple roots) and spectral data of a minimal annulus given by $(a,b) \in {\calM}_g$.
+We consider a non-singular spectral curve $\Sigma$ of genus $g$ ($a$ has only simple roots) and spectral data of a minimal annulus given by $(a,b) \in {\calM}_g$.
 We consider $\mu =f \nu +g$ (see definition \ref{spectraldata}) with $g^2- f^2 \nu^2=1$ (using the hyperelliptic involution).
 Roots of $f$ are points where $\mu^2=1$.
-These points are called double points and possibly a higher genus spectral curve can be desingularized at this point.
-In this section we consider the reverse possibility, that is we are interested in deformations of $(a,b)$ in a moduli space ${\calM}_{g+n}$ for $n$ large enough.
-This possible deformation occurs when we want to pass through a singularity of the vector field $c$, that is when $a$ and $b$ have common roots or when we want to increase the genus of a spectral curve $\Sigma$ by opening a double point.
+These points are called double points.
+A possible higher genus spectral curve can be desingularized at such points.
+In this section we do the opposite.
+This means that we add singularities to the spectral data $(a,b)$ and embedd the moduli space ${\calM}_{g} \hookrightarrow {\calM}_{g+n}$.
+In the next subsection we will see that in the larger moduli space ${\calM}_{g+n}$, we can pass through a singularity of the vector field induced by $c$ (as describe in Theorem \ref{thm:deformation}), when $a$ and $b$ have common roots or when we want to increase the genus of a spectral curve $\Sigma$ by opening a double point.